v-natalia/setup-fixes/fixes.md

 *Please now quit all the opened terminal windows.*

 If they open the terminal again and is not looking like it should (the classic terminal of students of Le Wagon) they need to redo all the steps from this section again.
-And again, and again, until it looks as we use it in Le Wagon.
+And again, and again, until it looks as we use it in Le Wagon (Actually, I **just** have to re-do many times this with 1 student, for the others it was ok with only 1 time.).

 ## gh auth issues.